Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 Step 2: Reason for return fees

-Select reasons (such as, “does not fit” or “ordered by mistake”) to indicate when the return cost is the responsibility of the customer.
-If you do not select any reasons, or if the reason for the return is not included among the reasons that you do select, you will be responsible for the cost of the return, as specified in the Shopping Actions Return policy.
-Note: Actual return shipping costs will be specified by the Shopping Actions program.
-Restocking fees are not allowed.
+Select reasons (such as, “does not fit” or “ordered wrong product”) to indicate when the return cost is the responsibility of the customer.
+If you do not select any reasons, or if the reason for the return is not included among the reasons that you do select, you will be responsible for the cost of the return, as specified in the Buy on Google Return policy.
+You’ll have to specify that the actual cost of return shipping the customer will be charged for this return policy

 Step 3: Seasonal overrides